Krigo-Liu/coop_notes/AI/DeepReinforcementLearning/Notes on Deep Reinforcement Learning.md

 Actor is updated at a lower frequency and critic is updated at a higher frequency.
 Usually, Critic : Actor = 2 : 1
 ![[TD3.png]]
 #### 8.5 Maximum Entropy RL
+For the deterministic policy of continuous action, gradient can be directly returned to the action from the critic, and then the gradient can be further returned to policy network through the chain rule.

+Soft Q-Learning and Soft AC are very popular, and they are equivalent.

+Policy’s entropy is regarded as a part of the reward, which encourages the diversity, encourages exploration, and improves the robustness to environmental changes

-1. Entropy: measure of randomness of distribution
+1. **Entropy**: measure of randomness of distribution
 $$\mathcal{H}(p) = \mathbb{E}_{x \sim p} [-\log p(x)]$$

 Maximum Entropy Principle: Under known conditions or constraints, the selected probability distribution should maximize the entropy (that is, uncertainty or information), so as to minimize the influence from one's own assumptions or prejudices. 事情有余地。

-2. Maximum entropy RL
+2. **Maximum entropy RL**
 $$\pi^* = \arg \max_{\pi} \mathbb{E}_{\tau \sim \pi(\tau)} \left[ \sum_{t=0}^{\infty} \gamma^t \left( r(s_t, a_t) + \alpha \mathcal{H}(\pi(\cdot | s_t)) \right) \right]$$

 其中：